jfzo/jfzo.github.io/docs/_sources/research.rst.txt

 Publications
 ************

-* Santana, A., Ibañez, R., Moncada, F. and **Zamora, J.**.
+* Andrea Santana, Romualdo Ibañez, Fernando Moncada and **Juan Zamora**.
 "Causal connective expressions in textbooks written in Spanish: A comparative study of four primary school subjects".
 In Journal of Pragmatics, vol. 182, (pp. 104-117).
 2021.

 * **Juan Zamora**, and Jérémie Sublime.
 "A New Information Theory Based Clustering Fusion Method for Multi-view Representations of Text Documents." .
 In International Conference on Human-Computer Interaction (pp. 156–167).2020.